AdobeDocs/dynamic-media-developer-resources.en/guidelines.md

 * Keep sentences as simple as possible.
 * Keep the language clear and concise.

-Remember, readers of the documentation are worldwide and can not be expected to be native or fluent English speakers.
+Remember, readers of the documentation are worldwide, and cannot be expected to be native or fluent English speakers.
 Avoid colloquialisms and keep the language as clear and simple as possible.

-#### Follow Microsoft Manual of Style
+#### Follow the Microsoft&reg; Manual of Style

-[The Microsoft Manual of Style](https://docs.microsoft.com/en-us/style-guide/welcome/) is a freely available documentation style guide that focuses on software documentation and Dynamic Media documentation follows this guide wherever possible.
+[The Microsoft&reg; Manual of Style](https://learn.microsoft.com/en-us/style-guide/welcome/) is a freely available documentation style guide that focuses on software documentation and Dynamic Media documentation follows this guide wherever possible.

 ### Formatting